Reflections: The Inaugural Summer of ReMed

 As a college freshman, I embraced Mr. Keating’s dichotomy—medicine, a noble professional pursuit; poetry, the stuff of life itself.
 With 10 nimble fingers and good grades in biology and physics, I wanted to be a surgeon…but I loved Shakespeare and Dickinson, Morrison and Frost.
 The semester I took Chaucer and organic chemistry together, I abandoned the pre-med track and declared myself an English major.
 I wonder now why the two roads seemed utterly to diverge.

-Had I encountered pediatric oncologist, author, and aspiring rock guitarist Dr. Ray Barfield as an undergrad, it might have been different.
-This summer, with the support of Provost Sally Kornbluth, the Trent Center for Bioethics, Humanities and History of Medicine, and Duke’s Initiative for Science and Society, Dr. Barfield (or Ray, as he prefers) invited 14 Duke pre-med students to confront that dichotomy and their own notions of what makes a good doctor and a good life.
+Had I encountered Reimagining Medicine (ReMed) as an undergrad, it might have been different.
+This summer, with the support of Provost Sally Kornbluth, the Trent Center for Bioethics, Humanities and History of Medicine, and Duke’s Initiative for Science and Society, 14 Duke pre-med students confronted that dichotomy and their own notions of what makes a good doctor and a good life.

 Reimagining Medicine, an 8-week summer fellowship, paired hospital shadowing experiences with daily classes in history, ethics, storytelling, puppetry, improv, music, graphic art, and more.
 Students lived together in a freshman dorm, shared meals and rides, played cards and traded stories late into the night, and looked out for each other.
 They learned from over 25 patients, doctors, and artists about their passions, scars, and paths to healing.
 They went alongside chaplains, nurses, therapists, and families and witnessed the heart-breaking fragility and awesome tenacity of the human body and spirit.
 Everywhere, they tuned their attention and imagination to the people around them, and to the person within.